Start Your LLC in Maine

 Name Search and Reservation

-Secure a Matching Web Domain
+Securing a Matching Web Domain

 When you’re coming up with a business name, it’s wise to consider whether you can secure a matching domain name so that your future website can be easily found online.
-We have a tool to help you do a preliminary domain name search, and our domain name registration service can help you secure the online name that will best serve your company.
+We have a tool to help you do a preliminary business name search, and our domain name registration service can help you secure the online name that will best serve your company.

-Register an Assumed Name
+Registering an Assumed Name

-If you plan on naming your LLC one thing but want to do business with another name, you will need a DBA (“Doing Business As”) name, known in Maine as an “assumed name.”
-For this you’ll need to file a Statement of Intention to Do Business Under an Assumed or Fictitious Name.
+If you plan on naming your LLC one thing but want to do business with another name, you will need a DBA (“doing business as”) name, known in Maine as an “assumed name.”
+For this, you’ll need to file a Statement of Intention to Do Business Under an Assumed or Fictitious Name.
 There is a filing fee involved for an assumed name filing.
-Note that the Pine Tree State (unlike most other states) differentiates between an assumed name and a “fictitious name.”
-Here a fictitious name is a name adopted by a foreign (out-of-state) corporation authorized to transact business in Maine because its real name is unavailable.
-There is a fee involved for a fictitious name filing.
+Each assumed name filing costs $125 for LLCs.

 If you want to simplify and speed up the process of securing an assumed name, we have a Maine DBA service you can use.

 To make sure you’re entirely in the clear with your business name, visit the United States Patent and Trademark Office website.
 There you can find out whether your business name or logo is federally trademarked.
-Trademarks can also happen at the state level.
-To find out if your desired business name is already trademarked and/or apply for a trademark of your own, go to the Maine Secretary of State website page for trademarks.

 Step 2: Appoint a registered agent in Maine

-registered agent is a person or entity designated to receive legal notices on behalf of your business.
-Maine requires a registered agent to be listed and kept current.
+Because legal proceedings are quite important, Maine requires a registered agent to be listed and kept current.

 Step 3: File Maine Certificate of Formation

+File the paperwork to officially form your LLC.
 Now that you have your name and registered agent, it’s time to file your Certificate of Formation.
 To complete the application, you will need the following information:

 • The name of the company